omgmajk/different-languages/README.md

 # different-languages
 ## Tutorial/Examples

 This is just a project for learning various languages and their syntax and tools, over the years I have seen various questions about these things on Stack Overflow and Reddit and I thought I'd try my hand at generating a bunch of examples.
 This readme-file is a mess and the languages and install instructions are added as I add more languages.
-In the future I will format it better but I'm still thinking of code examples I can do.
+In the future I will format it better but I'm still thinking of code examples I can make.

 ### Code examples for taking user input from console and displaying it back